atextor/OGIT-wiki/API-Reference.md

 The api reference contains an overview over all available GraphIT apis.
 Supported methods are:

-* `authenticate`: authenticate against GraphIT and obtain an access token
+* `authenticateç: authenticate against GraphIT and obtain an access token
 * `get`: get a GraphIT object via id
 * `create`: create a GraphIT object via type
 * `update`: update an existing GraphIT object (MODIFY the node, add, overwrite and delete properties)